 Graduates with the ability to operate in an international context are often actively sought.

-- Barclays Wealth and Investment Management’s competencies include ‘willingness to work abroad and language skills’.
+- Barclays International’s competencies include ‘willingness to work abroad and language skills’.

 - Commerzbank stressed that languages are highly valued, particularly German.